getdish/dish/docs/tom.md

 - [ ] Start crawling Berlin
 - [ ] Bull memory leak?
 Manually delete completed jobs?
 - [ ] Explore better overview UI, Bullboard isn't cutting it

-## Taxonomy

-- [ ] Taxonomy.searchable should be something we can control
-- [ ] Taxonomy types: "lense", "filter", "cuisine", "continent" - See the harcoded values in Home.swift, we need adapt all these into Taxonomy DB and then we can replace the hardcoded parts in the swift app with real queries
-- [ ] Automating and finishing filling out a lot of Taxonomy stuff - Admin UI needs some work to be nicer laid out and easy to edit/add

 ## Users